tjtanjin/react-chatbotify-docs/docs/faq.md

 #### Q8) I am using NextJS and running into `ReferenceError: window is not defined...` errors, how can I fix this?

-Since NextJS is a server-side rendering framework, the window object may not be available immediately.
-To resolve this, load the ChatBot lazily.
+You are likely on version **v2.0.0-beta.12 or below**.
+To address this error, **it is recommended to update to v2.0.0-beta.13 or higher**.
+If you are unable to do so, then note that this error occurs because NextJS is a server-side rendering framework and the window object may not be available immediately.
+You can workaround this by loading the ChatBot dynamically/lazily.
 Refer to code snippet below for an example:

 ```jsx
 "use client";